John A. McClernand: Early life and political career

 McClernand was born in Breckinridge County, Kentucky, near Hardinsburg, on May 30, 1812, but in 1816, his family moved to Shawneetown, Illinois.
 His early life and career were similar to that of another Illinois lawyer of the time, Abraham Lincoln, with whom he was a friend.
 Largely self-educated, he was admitted to the Illinois bar in 1832.
-In that same year he served as a volunteer private in the Blackhawk War (Lincoln briefly served as a captain.)
+In that same year he served as a volunteer private in the Black Hawk War (Lincoln briefly served as a captain.)

 In 1835 McClernand founded the Shawneetown Democrat newspaper, which he edited.
 As a Democrat he served in 1836 and from 1840 to 1843 in the Illinois House of Representatives.

-He served in the United States House of Representatives from March 4, 1843 until March 3, 1851.
+He served in the United States House of Representatives from March 4, 1843, until March 3, 1851.
 A bombastic orator, his political philosophy was based on Jacksonian principles.
 McClernand vigorously opposed the Wilmot Proviso when it was introduced in 1846, 1847 and 1848.
 He disliked abolitionists which generated favor among his constituents, many of whom were originally natives of slaveholding states.
 Nonetheless, historian Allan Nevins described him as a general favorite in Congress in 1850 as being a man of courtesy and urbanity.
 On the other hand, John Hay later described him as "a vain, irritable, overbearing, exacting man."
 Nevins himself described McClernand in 1861 as an independent brigadier with "a headlong, testy, irascible manner."
 He was an important ally to Illinois Senator Stephen A. Douglas.
 Douglas played a crucial role in formulating the Compromise of 1850, and McClernand served as a liaison for him in the House of Representatives during the debate over the proposed compromise.
 McClernand also served as Chairman of the Committee on Public Lands from 1845 to 1847 and on the Committee on Foreign Affairs from 1849 to 1851.
 In 1850, McClernand declined to be a candidate for renomination, and his term expired in 1851.
 In the eight years he was out of Congress, he developed a large law practice and engaged in land speculation.